secretbosscode/nzbidx/docs/db.md

 When using the provided Docker setup, the database and required extensions are provisioned automatically.
 The manual steps below apply only to custom installations.
-The schema in `db/init/schema.sql` must be loaded before starting the application so all tables and generated columns exist.
+The schema in `db/init/schema.sql` must be loaded before starting the application so all tables, yearly partitioned `release_<category>` tables, and generated columns exist.

 ## Prerequisites